 All you really need is yourself and a yoga mat.
+Here's an article ranking the best yoga mats of 2020, according to Fitbug.
 And even if you initially don’t have a mat and you’re waiting for it to come in the mail, there are still poses you can accomplish that don’t require you to get on the floor.
 Yoga mats do make practicing more safe, so we encourage you to at least have that, but don’t worry about yoga blocks or anything else.
 Get your mat and get going.
 Read more about 6 easy ways to stay active at home.

 5. Pay attention to your progress